Ryan Model 147: China overflights

 The Lightning Bugs remained a potentially valuable reconnaissance asset.
 The first opportunity for operational use came in August 1964.
 On 2 August, the destroyer USS Maddox was sailing in international waters off the North Vietnamese coast when it was allegedly attacked by three North Vietnamese PT boats in what is known as the Gulf of Tonkin incident, which became a pretext for a major expansion of U.S. involvement in the war in Vietnam.

 The Johnson Administration feared Communist Chinese intervention in the widening war, and decided to use the Lightning Bugs to monitor Chinese activities.
 The drones were sent with their DC-130 director aircraft to Kadena Air Base on Okinawa to conduct overflights of southern China.

 The first Lightning Bug mission took place on 20 August 1964, though there were problems.
 The DC-130 controlling the mission was loaded with a pair of Model 147Bs.
 One drone failed to launch, and was later lost when it fell off its underwing pylon.
 The second 147B successfully completed its mission over China, flew back to Taiwan, deployed its parachute and splashed down in a rice paddy.
 The drone, however was dragged over the ground by the parachute which badly damaged the machine.
 Its film payload was recovered intact and although the drone's navigation hadn't been as accurate as hoped, images of several primary targets were recovered.

 A total of five Lightning Bug missions were performed over China into early September 1964, with only two of them successful.
 The Nationalist Chinese, however were very enthusiastic about the Lightning Bugs.
-They had been flying U-2 spy planes over mainland China on behalf of the Central Intelligence Agency and were experiencing increased losses from SA-2 SAMs.
+They had been flying U-2 spy planes over mainland China on behalf of the Central Intelligence Agency and were experiencing increased losses from S-75 SAMs.